 UNESCO Global Geoparks are sites of geological interest, but the concept also includes the promotion of regional culture, history and nature.
 The purpose of geoparks is to promote sustainable tourism and regional economies, improve understanding of the local area and strengthen local identity by developing educational activities directed at all ages.
 Networking, cooperation and learning from other geoparks are also important elements in the work of these organisations.
 Geoparks work towards achieving the Agenda 2030 sustainable development goals of the United Nations.

-So far, the only UNESCO Global Geopark in Finland is Rokua Geopark.
+So far, there are two UNESCO Global Geoparks in Finland: Rokua Geopark and Lauhanvuori-Hämeenkangas Geopark.
+Saimaa Geopark has submitted their application.
 The Salpausselkä Geopark area, comprising the municipalities of Asikkala, Heinola, Hollola, Lahti, Padasjoki and Sysmä, is being developed to meet the criteria set for UNESCO Global Geoparks.
 The aim is to submit an application to UNESCO in 2020.
-A further two aspiring Finnish geoparks are in the middle of their application processes: Saimaa Geopark submitted its application in 2017 and Lauhanvuori-Hämeenkangas Geopark in 2018.